-1. The amount of the estate tax of the transferor's estate attributable to the transferred property or a.
-An estate tax on the transferee's estate determined without the credit for tax on prior transfers, exceeds b.
-An estate tax on the transferee's estate determined by excluding from the gross estate the net value of the transfer.
+- 1. The amount of the estate tax of the transferor's estate attributable to the transferred property or - 2.
+The amount by which: - a.
+An estate tax on the transferee's estate determined without the credit for tax on prior transfers exceeds - An estate tax on the transferee's estate determined by excluding from the gross estate the net value of the transfer.